attrace/homepage/about/tokenomics.md

 ---

-While Attrace is on its mission to unlock the value of "word-of-mouth" marketing in web3, $ATTR token and the community are the centerpieces essential in providing the protocol's security, trust  and the sustainable growth.
+While Attrace is on its mission to unlock the value of "word-of-mouth" in web3, $ATTR token and the community are the centerpieces essential in providing the protocol's security, trust  and the sustainable growth.
 Attrace tokenomics revolves around the three key aspects where $ATTR will play a crucial role: Oracle Staking, Referral Farming and Governance

 ## Oracle Staking